RasmusBruun/timelogger/README.md

 # case solution for e-conomic hiring task

-My implementation provides to views in the client:
+My implementation provides two views in the client:

 * The Dashboard, with an overview of projects
 * The Project page, for showing a single project